menu icon

 • 1½ teaspoons Worcestershire sauce

-• ½ teaspoon fine sea salt and black pepper each
+• 1 teaspoon fine sea salt and pepper to taste (be generous)

 • 1 teaspoon balsamic vinegar